 The probe set used in the target enrichment procedure (see Table of Materials) was specifically designed to capture the genomic diversity of C. trachomatis, N. gonorrhoeae, T. pallidum, and M. genitalium.
 Custom probes were generated using multiple complete genomes for each species, optimizing coverage of their known pan-genomes 10.
 The design criteria included a minimum sequence homology of 90% to the reference sequences and a tiling frequency of 1x–2x to enhance target capture efficiency.
 Additionally, for genomic regions with ambiguous bases, representative probes were selected based on a 90% homology threshold.
 To optimize cost-effectiveness, the algorithm used in probe design minimized the number of probes while maintaining comprehensive genomic representation.
 The final probe set consisted of 242,000 probes for the multiplex design targeting C. trachomatis, N. gonorrhoeae, M. genitalium, and T. pallidum (see Table of Materials).
 The entire target enrichment protocol can be performed in 2 or 3 days.
 Clear indications of stopping points are provided for both the two-day and three-day workflow options.

+ETHICS STATEMENT

+This study proposes methodological improvements based on previously published protocols.
+The procedures described involve only de-identified samples and do not include patient data; therefore, no specific ethical approval was required for the methodological aspects.
+The representative results were obtained from two sets of previously studied samples: Argentinian samples collected under the approved protocol “Detección de C. trachomatis en pacientes con rectitis infecciosa: prevalencia y tipificación” (Gobierno de la Ciudad de Buenos Aires, approval no. 201723), with written informed consent obtained from all participants; and anonymized Finnish samples, for which no specific ethical approval was required.
+Prior to database submission of any resulting sequencing data, human reads need to be removed.

 PROTOCOL: